vivid-planet/comet/docs/docs/user-permissions/admin.md

 ### CurrentUserProvider

-The `CurrentUserProvider` loads the current User from the API and provides the following Hooks:
+The `CurrentUserProvider` loads the current user from the API and provides the following hooks:

 **useCurrentUser**